hrueger/AGM-Tools/README.md

 ### I want to contribute
 1. Clone this repository by typing `git clone https://github.com/hrueger/AGM-Tools` in your command prompt
 2. `cd AGM-Tools/AGM-Tools`
-3. Create files with secret keys using `npm run createFilesWithApiKeys` and enter your keys in these files
+3. Create files with secret keys using `npm run createFilesWithApiKeys` and enter your keys in these files.
 4. Type `npm serve:web` or `npm serve:android` to start your dev session with LiveSync!
+5. In a second terminal run change to the `api` directory, run `npm run createFilesWithApiKeys` and enter your keys in these files.
+6. To start the api, type `npm start`.
-5. Before creating a pull request be sure to check for linting errors with `npm run lint`
+7. Before creating a pull request be sure to check for linting errors with `npm run lint`

 *in developement